omiridoue/sgsss-workflow/README.md

 ## Data

-Low fidelity means that the data only resembles real-world data in a very basic way.
-This type of dataset can be useful for teaching students, or helping programmers to plan code for things like health applications.
+Synthetic data was developed for teaching and learning purposes.

+The data has no fidelity to any existing data.
+It does not resembles real-world data in any way.
+This type of dataset is helpful as it allows the development and testing of code.
+The example demonstrates an example from my research project working with school based secondary data on adolescent health behaviours.
+It is common for health and education researchers to work with multi-level data involving individual questionnaire data (level 1), nested in schools (level 2) and time (level 3).

 ### Step 1: Open GitHub Codespaces